 Claire’s Knee (1970) by Eric Rohmer

-Already mentioned a couple of times in the blog, Caire’s Knee is one of my favourite Eric Rohmer films.
+Already mentioned a couple of times in the blog, Caire’s Knee is one of my favorite Eric Rohmer films.
 Being one of the most Jean-Claude Brialy’s notorious performances, the film follows Jerome, a man who is spending his summer on the French countryside and meets a friend he hasn’t seen in a long time.
 As they start to meet often, Jerome falls in love with one of her friend’s friend – most specifically, her knee.
 With that, Eric Rhomer introduces us into a beautiful and philosophical feature about love, relationships and life.

 Contempt (1963) by Jean-Luc Godard